ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

     Feedback on PCB design could be using I2C over SPI in relation to number of wires?
 Using hardware tools to debug are important so as to give EE sufficient information

+## Documentation
+### Schematic:
+Often found under 'CAD resources' along with gerber files, BOM etc.
+  - VDD voltage rail to core MCU (also have separate E5V, U5V, 3V3, 5V, VBAT etc. and AVDD/AGND for analog powered)
+  - IDD current consumed by device
+  - IOREF (voltage logic level; stacking components to set their logic levels)
+  - COMP comparator
+  - SB solder bridge (control configuration options; cheaper and less intrusive than a switch) JP jumper (when shorted with cap, is considered no)
+  - P[A-Z] port
+    CN connector (exposes various pins)
+  - D diode (power isolation, e.g:
+             VDD main power and VBAT is backup only want VBAT to feed VDD when necessary so, diode prevents VDD possibly charging VBAT) (schottky diode for low voltage drop, but some reverse current leakage)
+  - U unit (ICs like voltage regulators)
+  - X oscillator
+  - B button
+  - T transistor (macroscopic as easier to interface with other components) (npn used as electrons generally greater mobility than holes)
+  - L inductor (ceramic ferrite; step-up/down voltage; magnetic)
+  - C capacitor (charges and discharges; smooths/stabilises/filters and timing) R resistor (plenty of voltage dividers, pull-up/down)
+  - TP test point
+  - SAI (serial audio interface; serial for audio as less power)
+  - MCO (master clock output)
+### Timing:
+When lines cross, means can be either high or low

 ## Interrupts
 An exception is mechanism that changes the normal flow of a program.
 An interrupt is a type of exception that is triggered from an external source